 Registering for access to the application ePortal

-If you wish to register for access to the National Contractors Vetting Scheme ePortal (to enable you to submit staff for NPPV) please email
+If you wish to register for access to the National Contractors Vetting Scheme ePortal (to enable you to submit staff for NPPV) please complete our online form.

 You can also view the document at the bottom of this page for further help, advice and pricing information.

 Equalities Act 2010 and the Gender Recognitions Act 2004

 Within its vetting process Warwickshire Police recognises it’s legal obligations under the Equalities Act 2010 and the Gender Recognitions Act 2004 - with particular attention paid to section 22 (GRA 2004) regarding disclosure of Protected Information.

 Additionally, Warwickshire Police acknowledges the government guidelines and requirements to secure ‘Protected Information’ (whether it is communicated verbally, materially or held electronically) as required under UK law.

 Any disclosed information is managed by these protocols and is not disclosable to any other parties without explicit, written permission from the owner of the Protected Information.